NBA pushes back plans for April vote on schedule changes

 The plan, until now, was for the board to vote on whether to make the changes for 2021-22, with an option of extending them into the 2022-23 season.

-Commissioner Adam Silver since at least 2016 has talked about an in-season tournament, a format that is customary in European soccer.
-The NBA also has commissioned studies of how fans feel about potential changes.
+Commissioner Adam Silver has talked for years about an in-season tournament, something that is customary in European soccer.
+Silver brought it up publicly shortly after taking over as commissioner in 2014, saying then that the NBA was “looking at other opportunities in the league to create excitement.”
+He has discussed it often since.

+The NBA also has commissioned studies of how fans feel about the potential changes.
 Among the findings were that 60% want a shorter regular season, 68% are interested in an in-season tournament and 75% are interested in a play-in tournament to decide the final spots in the 16-team playoff field.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports